 Yes, these are remarkably similar to the ITIL 4 guiding principles for all practices!

-This should not be a surprise.You need to design your change management practice with the change maker (customer) in mind.
+This new thinking in change management should not be a surprise.You need to design your change management practice with the change maker (customer) in mind.
 Keep it simple with as little human intervention as practical. #ITSM Click To Tweet

 Change Management for Agile Development